An apple a day keeps the doctor away.

 Eating an apple a day

-If you’re looking to incorporate more fruit into your diet, apples would be the perfect place to start.
+If you’re looking to incorporate more fruit into your diet, apples are the perfect place to start.
 Don’t shy away from enjoying the fruit with its skin – just be sure to purchase organic apples as they will be free of pesticides.

-You can add apple slices to your morning yogurt, or enjoy it later in the day as a filling snack.
-If you’d like more apple-based recipes, click here.
+You can add a few slices to your morning yogurt, or enjoy it later in the day as a filling snack.